Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 **Interview Script:**

 **Opening (2 min):**
 "Thanks for taking the time!
-I'll ask about your approval workflow before and after SendVelo.
+I'll ask about your approval workflow before and after Thumbway.
 Should take 15 minutes.
 Mind if I record for notes?"

-**Before SendVelo (5 min):**
+**Before Thumbway (5 min):**
-1. "Before SendVelo, how did you handle approval workflows?"
+1. "Before Thumbway, how did you handle approval workflows?"
 2. "What was your biggest frustration with that process?"
 3. "How long did approvals typically take?"
 4. "Can you give me a specific example of approval pain?"
-5. "What did you try before SendVelo?"
+5. "What did you try before Thumbway?"

 **Discovery (2 min):**
-6. "How did you find SendVelo?"
+6. "How did you find Thumbway?"
 7. "What made you decide to try it?"

-**After SendVelo (5 min):**
+**After Thumbway (5 min):**
 8. "Walk me through your approval process now."
 9. "How long do approvals take now?"
 10. "What's been the biggest improvement?"
 11. "Any features you particularly love?"
-12. "What would you tell someone considering SendVelo?"
+12. "What would you tell someone considering Thumbway?"

 **Closing (1 min):**
 13. "Would you be comfortable being quoted by name?"